-The project will be implemented by The Forest Stewards Guild and Tennessee Wildlife Federation through its Habitat Conservation program.
+The project will be implemented by The Forest Stewards Guild and Tennessee Wildlife Federation through its Habitat Restoration and Conservation program.
 Habitat improvement efforts will also be supported by Sewanee: The University of the South, Berea College, Tennessee Department of Environment and Conservation, Tennessee Wildlife Resources Agency, and The Forestland Group.

 The $200,000 grant was awarded by the National Fish and Wildlife Foundation (NFWF) through its Cumberland Plateau Stewardship Fund and will be matched by the partnering organizations and The Lyndhurst Foundation to double its impact.
 This grant is one of seven projects recently funded by NFWF.

 “We’re excited to continue working hand-in-hand with Tennessee Wildlife Federation and other partners on the Cumberland Plateau,” said Nick Biemiller, southeast regional coordinator for the Forest Stewards Guild.
 “This project will increase capacity for prescribed fire and restore shortleaf pine ecosystems across thousands of biologically significant lands in the Cumberland Plateau.”